dfinity/interface-spec/spec/index.md

 The function returns the previous value of the timer.
 If no timer is set before invoking the function, then the function returns zero.

-Passing zero as an argument to the function deactivates the timer and thus prevents the system from scheduling calls to the canister’s `canister_global_timer` Wasm method.
+Passing zero as an argument to the function deactivates the timer and thus prevents the system from scheduling calls to the canister's `canister_global_timer` Wasm method.

-### Performance counter
+### Performance counter {\#system-api-performance-counter}

 The canister can query the "performance counter", which is a deterministic monotonically increasing integer approximating the amount of work the canister has done since the beginning of the current execution.